-Strike/AdultPhysical Conflict - The uninvited, hostile touching, pushing, shoving, or physical conflicts that stop upon verbal command, or striking of a school employee or volunteer against their will.
+Physical Conflict - The uninvited touching, pushing, shoving, or physical conflicts that stop upon verbal command.

 Public Display of Affection (PDA) - Failure to comply with the established PDA policy of the individual school.

 Robbery (SESIR) (Level II) - The taking or attempted taking of anything of value that is owned by another person or organization, under the confrontational circumstances of force, or threat of force or violence, and/or by putting the victim in fear.